CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex04_Connect_Defender_XDR.md

 >**Note:** Feel free to explore and compare the other Microsoft Sentinel capabilities, but as this is a simulation, your ability to explore Microsoft Sentinel in the Microsoft Defender portal is limited.
 In a real environment, you would be able to explore the full Microsoft Sentinel capabilities in the Microsoft Defender portal..

-## You completed the lab - Please proceed to Learning Path 9 - Lab 1 - Exercise 1 - Modify a Microsoft Security rule

 ## Review
 In this lab, you have completed the following: